COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - *@Installation-guide-section:* Usable access to the system developed.

--  *@User-requirement-section:* Description for each of the user requirements, including the initial and current status, the extent to which it is fulfilled, and justification for the extent of fulfilment.
+-  *@Project-brief-section and @User-requirement-section:* Description for each of the user requirements, including the initial and current status, the extent to which it is fulfilled, and justification for the extent of fulfilment.

 - *@NFR-section:*  Detail how the other non-functional aspects of the system are handled.